Hamiltonians Without Ultraviolet Divergence for Quantum Field Theories: Introduction

-We hope to apply the IBC approach to quantum electrodynamics and other serious theories in the future; work on implementing IBCs for the Dirac equation is in progress \cite{ibc3}.
-For the time being, we report results for simple non-relativistic model QFTs.
-We describe examples of IBCs and how they help define a Hamiltonian, results about the rigorous existence and self-adjointness of the Hamiltonians, and how these Hamiltonians are related to some known cases in which a UV cut-off can be removed, thus making it plausible that the IBC Hamiltonians are physically relevant and not merely mathematical curiosities.
+In this paper, we describe examples of IBCs and how they help define a Hamiltonian, results about the rigorous existence and self-adjointness of the Hamiltonians, and how these Hamiltonians are related to some known cases in which a UV cut-off can be removed, thus making it plausible that the IBC Hamiltonians are physically relevant and not merely mathematical curiosities.
 Specifically, we consider two models: In Model 1, $x$-particles can emit and absorb $y$-particles, and both kinds of particles are non-relativistic; we give the full definition in Section~\ref{sec:twomodels} below.
-Model 2 is a simplified version of Model 1 in which the $x$-particles cannot move but are fixed at certain locations; this arises as a limiting case of Model 1 in which the mass $m_x$ of the $x$-particle tends to $\infty$; for simplicity, we consider only a single $x$-particle (and call its location the origin).
+The $x$-particles will also be called the ``sources.''
+Model 2 is a simplified version of Model 1 in which the $x$-particles cannot move but are fixed at certain locations; it arises as a limiting case of Model 1 in which the mass $m_x$ of the $x$-particle tends to $\infty$; for simplicity, we consider only a single $x$-particle (and call its location the origin).
 That is, $y$-particles can be created and annihilated at the origin of $\RRR^3$.
-For Model 2 (the one with fixed $x$-particles), it is known that, after a UV cut-off is introduced, the cut-off can be removed by means of a suitable limiting procedure (renormalization), and we can show that the limiting Hamiltonian $H_\infty$ thus obtained coincides with $H_{IBC}$ up to addition of a finite constant (see Section~\ref{sec:removecutoff} below).
-For Model 1, however, such a procedure is not known (although it is for a similar model \cite{Nel64}).
-We are currently investigating whether the IBC approach provides, also for Model 1, a well-defined and self-adjoint Hamiltonian without a renormalization procedure \cite{ibc2b}.
+For Model 2 (the one with fixed $x$-particles), it is known that, after a UV cut-off is introduced, the cut-off can be removed by means of a suitable limiting procedure (renormalization), and we can show that the limiting Hamiltonian $H_\infty$ thus obtained coincides with $H_{\mathrm{IBC}}$ up to addition of a finite constant (see Section~\ref{sec:removecutoff} below).
+For Model 1, however, such a procedure was not known before the IBC approach succeeded (although a renormalization procedure was known for a similar model, the Nelson model \cite{Nel64}).
+The IBC approach provides, also for Model 1, a well-defined and self-adjoint Hamiltonian without renormalization \cite{Lam18}.